- Plan N is a Medicare supplement (Medigap) plan that helps cover the costs of medical care.

 help choosing a Medigap plan

-If you aren’t sure where to start in purchasing a Medigap plan, there are many resources out there to help you, including:
+If you aren’t sure where to start in purchasing a Medigap plan or have questions along the way, there are many resources out there to help you, including:

 - Your State Health Insurance Assistance Program (SHIP).
-They offer free counseling on Medicare concerns, including Medigap policy purchases.
+The SHIP program offers free counseling on Medicare concerns, including Medigap policy purchases.
 Click here to find your local SHIP phone number.

 - A trusted health insurance agent.
 Ask a local insurance agent about available Medigap Plan N policies in your area.

 You can compare plans through sites such as Medicare.gov and by contacting private insurance companies.
-The most cost-effective time to do this is when you are in your Medicare Supplement open enrollment period in the first 6 months when you have Medicare Part B.
+The most cost-effective time to do this is when you are in your Medigap initial enrollment period in the first 6 months when you have Medicare Part B.